What is Arthritis? – Focus on Seniors

 On a cautionary note, it is highly recommended that you consult with your doctor or healthcare provider before embarking on the use of supplements as they may suggest that you initially start with pain relievers.

-(d).
-Additional research also revealed that Vitamins C & D, Omega 3 Fish oil and CMO - a natural fatty acid are beneficial for joint health.
-We will explore this further in a future article.
+• Vitamins C & D, Omega 3 Fish oil and CMO – a natural fatty acid are beneficial for joint health.

-(e).
-This final bullet point IS JUST MY THOUGHT.
-Perhaps the degree of inflammation and severity of the cartilage damage in the joint occurring in different individuals may also be contributing factors.
+• A personal deduction by the author is that perhaps the degree of inflammation and severity of the cartilage damage in the joint differs among different individuals and may be contributing factors.

 What is Arthritis? – Rheumatoid Arthritis